Azel4231/zmk-keyboards-azel/README.md

 ## Todos

 * build all keyboards/shields in one go
-* build all keyboards/shields with the same keymap file
+* share keymap files between keyboards with similar physical layout

 ## Notes on building

 Why a dev-container?
 * A container-based build allows building firmware on a local machine without installing the whole ZMK/Zephyr toolchain (incl. python etc).
+The toolchain is instead installed inside the container.
 It's very similar to what the Github actions do.
 * A Dev-Container allows accessing folders of the host system from inside the container (outside folders are mounted into folders inside the container).
 This makes it easy to edit the keymap in the host system, have it compile inside the container, and copy the resulting firmware file back out.
 * Local execution brings faster build times and a faster feedback loop when adjusting keymaps (no Github upload and wait for every change)